Bipolar Disorder in Pregnancy

 Few studies have been done on bipolar disorder and pregnancy, so not enough is known about the risks of untreated bipolar disorder or the risks and benefits of medications during pregnancy.
 And the factors that lead to relapse during pregnancy are not clear.

 Bipolar disorder, however, can worsen during pregnancy.
-Pregnant women or new mothers with bipolar disorder have seven times the risk of hospital admissions than pregnant women who do not have bipolar disorder.
+Pregnant women or new mothers with bipolar disorder have seven times the risk of hospital admissions compared to pregnant women who do not have bipolar disorder.

-A 2007 study on bipolar disorder and pregnancy called into question a common belief that pregnancy may have a protective effect for women with bipolar disorder.
-The study followed 89 women through pregnancy and one year after delivery.
-When stopping bipolar medications foe the six months before conception to 12 weeks after, the women had:
+At least one study has called into question the common belief that pregnancy may have a protective effect for women with bipolar disorder.
+The study followed 89 women through pregnancy and the year after delivery.
+When stopping bipolar medications for the period from six months before conception to12 weeks after, the women had:

 - Twice the risk of relapse